bxparks/AceButton/README.md

 The following example sketches are provided:

 * HelloButton.ino
     * minimal program that reads a switch and control the built-in LED
 * SingleButton.ino
     * controls a single button wired with a pull-up resistor
     * prints out a status line for every supported event
 * SingleButtonPullDown.ino
     * same as SingleButton.ino but with an external pull-down resistor
 * Stopwatch.ino
     * measures the speed of `AceButton:check()` with a start/stop/reset button
     * shows example use of `AdjustableButtonConfig`
     * uses `kFeatureLongPress`
 * TunerButtons.ino
     * implements 5 radio buttons (tune-up, tune-down, and 3 presets)
     * shows multiple `ButtonConfig` instances
     * shows multiple `EventHandler`s
     * shows an example of how to use `getId()`
     * uses `kFeatureLongPress`, `kFeatureRepeatPress`, `kFeatureSuppressAfterLongPress`, and `kFeatureSuppressAfterRepeatPress`
+* ClickVersusDoubleClick.ino
+    * shows a workaround to distinguish a `kEventClicked` from a `kEventDoubleClicked` since it is not possible to suppress a `kEventClicked` "after" a `kEventDoubleClicked` (because a `kEventClicked` must happen first, and we cannot predict the future)

 ## Usage